zhuohuwu0603/lab/reading books/Deep Learning With Python/README.md

-# Notes and codes from reading [this book](https://www.manning.com/books/deep-learning-with-python)
+> notes and codes from reading [this book](https://www.manning.com/books/deep-learning-with-python)

+# Notes
 ## ch1 What is deep learning?
 * derive useful input representation that gets us closer to the expected outupt
 * automatically find such transformation that turns data into more useful representation for a given task